 Use the existing powerlines in your house to pass data and the internet around the home.
 It’s easy to implement and works well for older homes and hard-to-wire areas.
 You could also use these adapters in conjunction with your existing network.
 See our article on wiring the home using Powerline adapters.

 Ethernet to Coax

 If you are not comfortable using your power sockets, you can also use the existing coaxial cable in the house.
 By using an Ethernet to coax adapter you can utilize the cable wall outlets in the house.
-They work similar to the Ethernet Powerline adapters, they just use coaxial cable instead.
+They work similar to the Ethernet Powerline adapters, they just use a coaxial cable instead.
 This will only work if you are not using the coaxial cabling and wall outlets for something else.